alancflau/Trip-planner/README.md

 <h3> How it works </h3>

 <h4> Part 1: Retrieving data </h4>
-We will be retrieving data from [google travel](asdf).
+We will be retrieving data from [GitHub](http://github.com).
 The driver.py module already provides the implementation of web scraping.
 The function inside the module, google_search, takes in one parameter that takes in a location.
 When calling the module, the user will call this function and enter a city location they are interested in going as one of the parameters.

 <p>The script will retrieve data of the user's city attractions, ratings, categories, reviews, and a description of the attraction.
 The data will be represented in a dataframe.</p>